 The Industrial Internet of Things (IIoT)

-The biggest and most obvious difference of Industrial IoT to IoT is that we definitely don’t talk about consumer applications here.
-Nevertheless, the idea is similar to the IoT approach: We add interfaces (APIs) to devices which can be accessed by other devices or software.
+The biggest and most obvious difference between Industrial IoT (IIoT) to IoT is that we definitely don’t talk about consumer applications here.
+Nevertheless, the idea is similar to the IoT approach: We add interfaces (APIs) to devices that can be accessed by other devices or software.
 But actually, this isn’t very new in the industrial world.
-Industry automation has been around for decades and this includes many devices and sensors which communicate with each other over interfaces, usually by leveraging one of the proven communication standards of industry buses.
+Industry automation has been around for decades and this includes many devices and sensors which communicate with each other over interfaces, usually by leveraging one of the proven communication standards of industry buses like Profinet or Modbus.
 So what’s new?
-It’s the idea of a more broader connection.
-So far industry automation used to be a very closed system which wasn’t accessible from outside of a factory.
+It’s the idea of a broader connection.
+So far industry automation used to be a very closed system that wasn’t accessible from outside of a factory.
 Sensors collected data to trigger automation processes and keep the whole system in sync.
 The idea of the Industrial Internet of Things is to open these closed systems and foster data exchange to other solutions, usually sitting in the cloud.
 This connectivity allows several very interesting new use cases.
 Here are two examples:

 Factories are full of sensors.
 A single robotic device can have hundreds of sensors collecting data.
 Now think how much data is generated of a full assembly line.
 Today these sensors are usually used to control the actual devices or lines and to report back serious errors.
 But when such an error occurs, it often means that something is broken and needs to be fixed right now.
 This leads to an interrupted assembly line and high downtime costs.
 But what if you could predict errors before they actually happen and fix those parts during a non-critical maintenance time window?
 With the high number of sensors and data, it would in most cases be possible to notice some small anomalies which point to an upcoming error.
 But to find those little anomalies, there is a lot of data to process and moreover, some serious machine learning technology is required.
 Most companies don’t have the knowledge nor the server capacities to realize that.
 With the rise of cloud technology, you can easily buy these kinds of systems from external providers like AWS or Azure.
 So the devices are now not only used internally but have a connection to the outside world as well.
 This is currently one of the big use cases for IIoT since it can be used in parallel to an existing setup.
 The critical production logic (PLC) is still being handled locally, but none time critical systems like big data analysis are executed in the cloud.
 All sensors just send their data into two independent ecosystems.